Log in links for this page

 What do you need?

--Request for Response (RFR).
-See “downloads” below to download the Request for Response (RFR).
+Request for Response (RFR): see “File Attachments:” on COMMBUYS link to download the Request for Response (RFR).
 This document outlines and explains all details, requirements, and instructions for the Food Ventures program.

 DO NOT STAPLE, only paper or binder clip pages.
 Allow ample time for shipping.
-Submissions must be RECEIVED by Friday June 18th, at 4pm.
 MDAR is not responsible for any shipping company delays, or building access.

 Send submissions to: